 The only real problem with this antenna is that adjusting it after band changes seems to require two people--one to key the rig and read the SWR bridge, and one to adjust the sliding tap.
 If I owned an antenna analyzer this wouldn't be so much of a problem.

 UPDATE: I acquired an MFJ-249 Antenna Analyzer from the estate of WA8DYD at the Athens Hamfest (April 28, 2013); I plan to start using the W6MMA more often now.

-I am very intrigued by the MFJ-2286 "Big Stick" (~ $100, link) 40m-6m 17' stainless-steel telescoping portable vertical.
+Immediately upon learning of it, I was very intrigued by the MFJ-2286 "Big Stick" (~ $100, link) 40m-6m 17' stainless-steel telescoping portable vertical.
 This vertical would provide all of the utility of the W6MMA Vertical except for coverage of 80m but would be much lighter and would pack into a much smaller package.
 The MFJ-2286 would be much easier to carry than the W6MMA Vertical on human-powered-transport field operations with my KX3 Travel Kit.

 I have had a really difficult time getting string and wire into trees.
 I've tried using small lead weights and weighted tennis balls, but I've been most successful with half-full disposable water bottles.

 I would like to try to build a slingshot system such those described by Bill Jones, KD7S, and Russ Carpenter, AA7QU, in the following articles:

 The Throw Bag/Slick Line technique as described by John Kalotai, N1OLO, is also worthy of consideration: